zephyrproject-rtos/zephyr/boards/arm/usb_kw24d512/doc/usb_kw24d512.rst

 The KW2xD SoC has three UARTs.
 One is configured and can be used for the console, but it uses the same pins as the JTAG interface and is only accessible via the JTAG SWD connector.

+USB
+===

+The KW2xD SoC has a USB OTG (USBOTG) controller that supports both device and host functions.
+Only USB device function is supported in Zephyr at the moment.
+The USB-KW24D512 board has a USB Type A connector and can only be used in device mode.

 Programming and Debugging
 *************************